ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 -   **A difficulty’s name must be unrelated to a username.** Guest difficulties, however, may indicate possession with its creators’ username or nickname. (e.g. Guest Creator’s Insane).
 Words that happen to be usernames are acceptable within difficulty names as long as they relate to the song.
 -   **Additionally, a beatmapset host cannot indicate possession in a difficulty’s name.** (e.g. Beatmapset Host’s Insane).
 Conflicts caused by beatmapping multiple songs with the same metadata and collaborative difficulties are the only exceptions.
--   **A beatmapset host must have beatmapped equal or more drain time than any guest difficulty beatmap creators.** This is to provide credit where credit is due.
+-   **A beatmapset host must have beatmapped equal or more drain time than any guest difficulty beatmap creator.** This is to provide credit where credit is due.
 -   **A beatmapset host and guest beatmap creators can make changes to their respective difficulties as they wish.** If there is a disagreement between both, the beatmapset host must delete the guest contribution upon request.
 If a guest beatmap creator cannot be contacted for a month, they will be assumed to agree with any changes.

 ### Guidelines